Vaccination for non-Medicare card holders

 - Where to access a COVID-19 vaccine for non-Medicare card holders

 - Recording a COVID-19 vaccination on the Australian Immunisation Register (AIR) for non-Medicare card holders

 - Proof of vaccination for non-Medicare card holders

-COVID-19 vaccines are free and available for everyone aged 12 years and over in Australia, regardless of Medicare or visa status.
+COVID-19 vaccines are free for everyone in Australia, regardless of Medicare or visa status.
 This includes:

 - asylum seekers